Oberliga Rheinland-Pfalz/Saar

 The Oberliga Rheinland-Pfalz/Saar, formerly the Oberliga Südwest, is the highest regional football league for the Rhineland-Palatinate and Saarland states of Germany, organized by the Southwestern Regional Football Association.
-It is the fifth tier of the German football league system.
-It is one of fourteen Oberligas in German football, the fifth tier of the German football league system.
+It is one of twelve Oberligas in German football, the fifth tier of the German football league system.
 Until the introduction of the 3.
-Liga in 2008 it was the fourth tier of the league system; before the introduction of the Regionalligas in 1994 the third tier.
+Liga in 2008 it was the fourth tier of the league system.
+Before the introduction of the Regionalligas in 1994, it was the third tier.

 From January 1946 up until the creation of the Bundesliga in 1963, the Oberliga Südwest was one of the five highest divisions in Germany.
 The current league originates from 1978.

 History

 The Oberliga Rheinland-Pfalz/Saar is one of fourteen Oberligas in Germany.
 The league is a combination of the regional Rhineland, Saarland and Southwest Football Associations, the next league up is Regionalliga Südwest.
 It was formed in 1978 out of the top teams of the Amateurligas Rheinland, Saarland and Südwest.
 Until 2008, when the 3.
 Liga was introduced, the Oberliga was the fourth tier of the league system.

 From 2012 onwards, the league became a feeder league to the new Regionalliga Südwest, together with the Hessenliga and the Oberliga Baden-Württemberg.
 The previous league the Oberliga Südwest was set below at, the Regionalliga West, from then on only accommodate clubs from Northrhine-Westphalia.

 At the end of the 2011–12 season the league was also renamed from Oberliga Südwest to Oberliga Rheinland-Pfalz/Saar, with Oddset being the official name sponsor of the league.